NxPKG/khulnasoft-docs/content/dns/zone-setups/subdomain-setup/setup.md

 If you have not yet created a DNS record covering your child domain in the parent zone:

-1. [Add the child domain](/fundamentals/setup/account-setup/add-site/) to the parent domain's Cloudflare account or another account.
+1. [Add the child domain](/fundamentals/setup/account-setup/add-site/) to the parent domain's Khulnasoft account or another account.
 2. [Get the nameserver names](/dns/zone-setups/full-setup/setup/#get-nameserver-names) for the child domain.
 These will not be the same nameservers as the parent domain.
 3. Within the **DNS** > **Records** of the parent zone, [add](/dns/manage-dns-records/how-to/create-dns-records/) two `NS` records for the subdomain you want to delegate.